What is a Patent?

 Bitsapphire’s Patent Consulting Services

-Afterwards, we begin writing the technical patent application documents on git (GitBook, or a private git server), or google docs, or any other platform that is used by the client and discussion continues there.
+Afterwards, we will begin writing the technical patent application documents.
+During this stage, we can use Git (Git Book, or a private git server), google docs, or any other platform that is suitable for the client and allows for easy communication.

 In terms of researching ideas, we will consult on the topic and utilize our experience in this subject matter.
 However, we do not perform in-depth research with regards to the commercialization of that potentially patentable idea.